flaneurette/Health-Library/Documents/Leisure/Summer-Tips/README.md

 Proper sunglasses are one of the most important forms of UV protection.

+> My personal advice: buy a good pair of sunglasses, and invest in a second pair.
+I wasted too much money on cheap sunglasses, which I could have invested in a good pair of sunglasses.
+A good pair can last for decades, some even a lifetime.
+It is well worth the investment.

 ### What to look for
 - 100% UV400 protection (blocks UVA and UVB)
 - Wraparound styles offer better side protection